-If you want to apply to SUNY Fredonia, the application fee costs $50.
+If you are considering submitting an application to SUNY Fredonia, the fee for the application costs $50.

 |Mean Unweighted GPA||3.3|

 |Admitted Students in Top 10% of Graduating Class||15%|

 |Admissions Test Policy||Not optional and are not considered|